Why Coaches Need Custom Websites vs Templates

 The custom coach website vs template decision is emotional.
 It is practical.
 It is financial.

 You are not a generic coach.
-Your website should not be generic either.
+So your website shouldn't be generic, either!

 Moving Forward (No Neat Conclusions)